 The toxin from a massasauga rattlesnake bite is not very potent, but it acts fast.
-The time of the bite to the time of death can be as little as five minutes.
+The time of the bite to the time of death can be as little as 5 minutes.
 The venom has been found to stop a person’s respiratory and circulatory system almost immediately.
 It cuts off blood supply and oxygen to the heart and brain.

 9. Polar bears are aggressive and are known to attack humans in response to a perceived threat.

-A polar bear is a large carnivore of the order Carnivora living mainly on the ice-covered waters of the northern arctic region.
+A polar bear is a large carnivore of the order Carnivora living mainly on the ice-covered waters of the northern Arctic region.

 Polar bears are known to be aggressive and thus dangerous to humans.
 They have killed humans in the past, although it is rare.

 Most polar bear attacks occur in late summer.
 An adult bear can kill an adult human with a single swipe of its paw.
 But polar bear attacks are among the least frequent of all wild animal attacks on humans.

 10. In Canada, wolves prey on small children.